 "And, as you can imagine, we don't send just anyone there."
-He paused as though expecting a reply, but she remained silent.
+He paused as though expecting a reply.

-"There are many temptations there – if one isn't a good socialist, that is."
-He paused to let that sink in.
-“Are you a good socialist, Rachel?"
+"There are many temptations there – if one isn't a good socialist."

-"In my case it is," Rachel answered seriously.
+"In my case it is," Judith answered.
 "I loved my father very much and admired his ideals."

 Wolff raised his eyebrows: "Admired?"

 "I loved them," she clarified.

 "You are speaking in the past tense, Judith."